Macrometacorp/jsC8/docs/Reference/ViewManipulation.md

 ## client.createView

-`async client.createView(viewName, [properties])`
+`async client.createView(viewName, [links], primarySort)`

-Creates a new view with a given name and properties if it does not already exist.
+Creates a new view with a given name and links if it does not already exist.Also set the default sort of the view.

 **Note:** view can't be created with the links.
 Please use PUT/PATCH for links management.